 This is not an exhaustive list of factors that the court will consider.
 Another major determinate is how long you and your spouse have been married.
 Was there a spouse who was the longtime breadwinner?

 In a high asset divorce, it’s important to consult a divorce attorney who can discuss all of the relevant factors that will be considered by the court if you or your spouse requests spousal maintenance.

 Do Not Hide Your Assets

-While it might seem like an unnecessarily tedious task, properly accounting for all valuable possessions and other assets, as well as debts, can help to ensure that property division is indeed equitable.
+While it might seem like an unnecessarily tedious task, properly accounting for all valuable possessions and other assets, as well as debts, helps to ensure property division is equitable.

-Always Consider the Tax Consequences of Property Distribution
+Consider the Tax Consequences of Property Distribution

-For example, if the spouses own a home together, it might make more senses to sell the home and distribute the proceeds from the sale rather than distributing the house to one of the spouses.
-However, when spouses are awarded particularly valuable assets during property distribution—such as a home or a piece of artwork—there can be significant tax consequences.
+For example, if the spouses own a home together, it might make more sense to sell the home and distribute the proceeds from the sale rather than giving the house to one of the spouses.
+When spouses are awarded particularly valuable assets during property distribution—such as real estate or a piece of fine art—there can be significant tax consequences.

 Why are tax considerations so important?
 If we think about a hypothetical case in which a couple is getting divorced and Spouse A was the primary earner during the marriage.
 Spouse B really wants to keep the family home, which is valued at $1 million.
 If Spouse B is awarded the house during property distribution, then s/he will likely receive less in liquid assets.
 When it comes time to pay taxes on the distributed assets, it may be difficult for Spouse B to come up with the money.

 A Divorce Attorney is Your Best Advocate for Your High Asset Divorce

 If you face a high asset divorce, it is important to seek advice from an experienced Colorado divorce attorney.
 Call 303-688-0944 to begin your free case assessment.